Our Quest to Be The Best

 Posted: Apr 12 2017

-Even so, when someone comes across our gear and starts to talk about the beauty of the designs, we almost always interrupt them before they can finish.
+That being said, so, when someone comes across our gear and starts to talk about the beauty of the designs, we almost always interrupt them before they can finish.

 Now, it’s certainly not because we’re offended by the comment.
 Rather, it’s because there’s so much more!
 Maybe this is a problem that those of you who won the genetic lottery have as well.
 Like you Tom Brady (we know you’re reading!)